Gongsun Long

-In Book 17 of the Zhuangzi anthology, Gongsun thus speaks of himself:
+In book 17 of the Zhuangzi, Gongsun speaks of himself:

 When young, I studied the way of the former kings.
 When I grew up, I understood the practice of kindness and duty.
 I united the same and different, separated hard from white, made so the not-so and admissible the inadmissible.
 I confounded the wits of the hundred schools and exhausted the eloquence of countless speakers.
 I took myself to have reached the ultimate.